-Reuben and Jenefer are the owners of Wild Waterways Adventures (WWA).
-They are a pair of enthusiastic and experienced guides, born and raised on the coast of beautiful British Columbia in Canada.
-Reuben and Jen teamed up in pursuit of creating a life where they could share their dreams, passions and life’s adventures with their guests.
-When a fundamental connection with nature can bring so much joy, it needs to be shared with the collective!
+Jenefer and Reuben are the owners of Wild Waterways Adventures (WWA).
+A pair of passionate, enthusiastic and experienced guides, born and raised on the coast of beautiful British Columbia in Canada.
+Jen created and launched WWA in pursuit of creating a life where she could share her dreams, passions and life’s adventures with people from all over the world.
+When a fundamental connection with nature can bring so much joy and wisdom it needs to be shared with the collective!

 What to expect on adventures with WWA

 Storytelling and education as ambassadors and stewards for Nature is our passion.
 We are your guides, however Mother Nature speaks for herself.